Errox/NetflixApp/README.md

 ## Instructions

-Don't worry about the red IDE error lines!
+Don't worry about the red IDE error lines in the gif!
 They are for decoration purposes only.
 (They where a previous error of the last session.
 Don't worry) (Click image to extend)

 ![Alt Text](https://imgur.com/pln7wL0.gif)